Ovid/moosex-extended/README.md

 ```

 Otherwise, it behaves like `has`.
 You can pass in any arguments that `has`
 accepts.

-However, if you pass in `init_arg`, that will be ignored.
+**WARNING**: if you pass in `init_arg`, that will be ignored.
+A `field` is
+just for instance data the class uses.
+It's not to be passed to the
+constructor.
+If you want that, just use `param`.

 # TODO